-Pend Oreille Country is located in North Eastern Washington, on the boarder of Northern Idaho and Canada, with Newport, Washington being the County seat.
+Pend Oreille Country is located in Northeastern Washington, on the border of Northern Idaho and Canada, with Newport, Washington being the County seat.
 We are just miles from major cities such as Spokane, Washington and Coeur d’Alene, Idaho.
 We offer rural living, fantastic recreational opportunities, and beautiful scenery!
 In short, Pend Oreille County is a great place to live, work, and play.

 Salary: $5,178.65 – $5,477.57 per month DOE

-Benefits, which include: Eligibility for health, HRA Veba, dental, and vision coverage, retirement plan options, subject to plan terms.
-Eligibility for company-paid benefits such as life insurance, short and long-term disability, subject to applicable waiting periods.
-11 County paid holidays.
+Benefits, which include: Eligibility for medical insurance, dental, and vision coverage, WA State PERS retirement plan options, subject to plan terms.
+Eligibility for county-paid benefits such as life insurance, long-term disability, subject to applicable waiting periods.
+11 county-paid holidays.

 To complete the application process for this position you must submit the following: